Regret Lower Bounds for Learning Linear Quadratic Gaussian Systems: Experiment Design and Regret

 so that identification follows by setting $\VEC \Delta = u\otimes w$ in (\ref{ch6:thetaform}).

 We recall Lemma~2.1 from \cite{simchowitz2020naive} (see also \cite{abeille2018improved}) which establishes that

 where we have allowed ourselves some abuse of notation in the obvious identification of $K(A,B) = K(\theta)$ to ease the translation from \cite{simchowitz2020naive}.
-Now, what is important is that, provided that $A+BK$ is nonsingular (\ref{ch6:simchoder}) is non-zero for all non-zero $\Delta \in \mathbb{R}^{d_x\times d_u}$, $\dop_\theta \VEC K(\cdot)$ has non-zero action on $\theta$ as in (\ref{ch6:thetaform}).
-Hence combining (\ref{ch6:thetaform}) and (\ref{ch6:simchoform}) with (\ref{ch6:simchoder}) implies that $\dim \mathtt{U} \geq d_x d_u$.
-However, this is maximal since the rank of $HH^\top \otimes \Sigma_w^{-1}$ is $d_x^2$.
-Hence $\dim \mathtt{U} = d_x d_u$ and the subspace $\mathtt{U}$ is in fact unique (it consists of the entire kernel of the Fisher information). \end{proof}
+Now, what is important is that, provided that $A+BK$ is nonsingular (\ref{ch6:simchoder}) is non-zero for all non-zero $\Delta \in \mathbb{R}^{\dx\times \du}$, $\dop_\theta \VEC K(\cdot)$ has non-zero action on $\theta$ as in (\ref{ch6:thetaform}).
+Hence combining (\ref{ch6:thetaform}) and (\ref{ch6:simchoform}) with (\ref{ch6:simchoder}) implies that $\dim \mathtt{U} \geq \dx \du$.
+However, this is maximal since the rank of $HH^\T \otimes \Sigma_W^{-1}$ is $\dx^2$.
+Hence $\dim \mathtt{U} = \dx \du$ and the subspace $\mathtt{U}$ is in fact unique (it consists of the entire kernel of the Fisher information). \end{proof}

-In other words, what we have shown is the orthogonality of the two nullspaces defined in Proposition~\ref{charprop} when specialized to the LQR setup with unknown and unstructured $A$ and $B$ matrix.
-It is interesting to note that we arrive at the variation of parameters $ $ after the change of coordinates (\ref{ch6:thetaform}-\ref{ch6:simchoform}) as a consequence of our earlier definition, uninformativeness, whereas \cite{simchowitz2020naive} arrives at the same variation by directly considering variations which generate indistinguishable trajectories.
+In other words, what we have shown is the orthogonality of the two nullspaces defined in \Cref{prop:charpropsf} when specialized to the LQR setup with unknown and unstructured $A$ and $B$ matrix.
+It is interesting to note that we arrive at the variation of parameters $ $ after the change of coordinates (\ref{ch6:thetaform}-\ref{ch6:simchoform}) as a consequence of checking paramter variations that lead to a degenerate information matrix, whereas \cite{simchowitz2020naive} arrives at the same variation by directly considering variations which generate indistinguishable trajectories.
 Of course, these perspectives are nearly equivalent, as the singularity of Fisher information implies the (local) indistinguishability of the distributions of the trajectories.

-Moreover, Proposition~\ref{simchoprop} is also related to a much earlier observation of Polderman \cite{polderman1986necessity}.
+Moreover, Proposition~\ref{simchoprop} is also related to a much earlier observation of \citet{polderman1986necessity}.
 He established the neccesity of identiying the true parameter $\theta$ to identify $K(\theta)$ which is mirrored in our result.
 We show that no elements in the nullspace of Fisher information at $\theta$ are in the nullspace of the derivative of $K(\theta)$.
 In other words, small variations in the parameter space with singular information under the optimal policy yield small variations in optimal policy.
 Proposition~\ref{simchoprop} can thus be seen as the local analague of Polderman's identifiability result.